rajeshnaroth/simple-react/README.md

 A set of simple React boilerplates without all the crud

 create-react-app is great but has too much magic in it, plus a million packages.
-In the real world, at some point you will need to explode the configuration.
-And you will disover that you need to now understand the struts of create react app.
+In the real world, at some point you will need to eject the configuration and you will disover that you need to now understand the monumental create-react-app abstraction

 React is a library and not a framework.
 This lets you pick and choose other libraries for flux, routing, css, i18n and testing.